ahuxford/AaronHuxford_PhD_Thesis/README.md

 ## FilesTooBigForGithub (not a directory)
 - Link to Google Drive folder that hosts large files that are too big for Github.
   - https://drive.google.com/drive/folders/10TqiXcjPNpuftKBO63dpykGxkXoB_cL9?usp=sharing
+- This is mainly starccm .sim files, that contain their mesh so they're large